North Korean Leader Oversees Test of ‘Suicide Drones’ Amid US–South Korea Drill

 Lee Chang-hyun, spokesperson for South Korea’s Joint Chiefs of Staff (JCS), said at a press briefing that the country’s military is equipped with systems to detect and intercept North Korean drones.

-When asked if the drones used by North Korea were supplied by Russia, given the visual similarities between the drones seen in KCNA’s images and Russia’s Zala Lancet-3 drones, Lee said further analysis is needed.
+When asked whether the drones used by North Korea were supplied by Russia, given the visual similarities between the drones seen in KCNA’s images and Russia’s Zala Lancet-3 drones, Lee said further analysis is needed.

-He noted that South Korea was aware that Russia previously gifted drones to North Korea, but did not elaborate.
+He noted that South Korea was aware that Russia previously gifted drones to North Korea, but he did not elaborate.

 “We would need to analyze various aspects, including whether [North Korea] would have modified to improve their capabilities or other possibilities,” Lee told reporters.